hmlongco/Resolver/README.md

 Adopting the Resolving protocol allows MyViewController to request a XYZViewModel from Resolver.

+Or to put it another way, resolver is the *Service Locator* for MyViewController.

+## The Resolution Cycle

+Note that the viewModel parameter is lazy.

+So when it's first accessed, a *Resolution Cycle* kicks off.

-When the viewModel parameter is first accessed, Resolver infers the type of object being requested, and uses the list of pre-registered object factories to construct an XYZViewModel.
+* Resolver infers the type of object being requested. (e.g. XYZViewModel)
+* Resolver searches the registry for that type to in order to find the correct object factory.
+* Resolver tells the factory to resolve.
 * Resolving, the XYZViewModel factory inits an XYZViewModel, but first it needs a fetecher, an updater, and service object.
 * Resolving, the XYZFetcher factory creates and returns a fetcher.
 * Resolving, the XYZUpdater factory creates and returns an updater.
-* Resolving, the XYZUpdater factory creates and returns an XYZService, but first it needs an XYZSessionService.
+* Resolving, the XYZService factory creates and returns an XYZService, but first it needs an XYZSessionService.
 * Resolving, the XYZSessionService factory creates and returns a session.
 * The XYZService gets its XYZSessionService and inits.
 * The XYZViewModel gets a XYZFetching instance, a XYZUpdating instance, and a XYZService instance and inits.

 And MyViewController gets its XYZViewModel.
-It doesn't know the internals of XYZViewModel.
+It doesn't know the internals of XYZViewModel, nor does it know about XYZFetcher's, XYZUpdater's, XYZService's, or XYZSessionService's.

 Nor does it need to.